rBurgett/pseries/README.md

 ##Benefits
 * Execute a list of functions in order
-* Execute one afte the other
+* Execute one after the other
 * One final response outlet (an array of responses)
 * **One single outlet for handling errors**
 * Completely asynchronous and non-blocking